dikshitrao/lab-assignment-krmu-webdev-1/lab 1/readme.txt

-ey there!
+Hey there!
 Welcome to my portfolio project.
 This is a simple one-page website that I built to learn and practice HTML while creating something useful for myself.
 Tags Used